learningOrchestra/mlToolKits/README.md

 The Learning Orchestra system provides two options to access its high level Machine Learning services: a REST API and a Python client.

-REST API: We recommand the utilization of a REST API caller tool, like [Postman](https://www.postman.com/product/api-client/) or [Insomnia](https://insomnia.rest/).
+REST API: We recommend the utilization of a REST API caller tool, like [Postman](https://www.postman.com/product/api-client/) or [Insomnia](https://insomnia.rest/).

 Python client:
 - Check the [repository](https://github.com/learningOrchestra/pythonClient) for more details.